saitzaw/covid-dash/README.md

 - pip install -r requirements.txt (must use virtual envrionment)
 - Go to the project and type
 - flask run
-- in Linux and unix like system,
-- sudo chmod 755 start.sh
-- ./start.sh

 ## Browser
-- use http://localhost:8050 to open the dash
+- use http://localhost:5000 to open the flask
-- if you want to deploy as production server, use uwsgi.py and change some configuration
+- if you want to deploy as production server, modify uwsgi.py and change Apache or Ngx configuration